Doc-Zegno/YetCore/Docs/YetAbi.md

 via `Result<Ptr>`.

+### Memory management
+Yet Runtime uses a custom memory manager which aims to optimize frequent allocations and deallocations of object of particular granularity (16 bytes for 64-bit machines).

+Since Yet is all about OOP, classes and interfaces, typical programs will allocate quite a lot (usually rather small) objects.
+All of them should be automatically deallocated once they aren't in use anymore.
+This is done via *automatic reference counters* and thus brings some old problems (e.g. *cyclic references*) here which can be solved with the help of weak references.

+Keep in mind that weak references must be automatically zeroed when an object is deallocated and, even better, actually some of the allocated objects might **not** be allocated on a heap (in order to improve a performance).
+That means the memory management system is not trivial and you must **never** operate on reference counter's internals.
+Instead, you should use (preferred) C++ class `Ref` for automatic reference counting and `retain()`/`release()` for manual counter increase/decrease (correspondingly).

+Typically, you're advised to use the simplest version of builtin allocation methods (i.e. the version with one argument).
+The more advanced ones are used for optimization purposes only and very risky if you don't know when it's safe to enable such an optimization (consider reading a dedicated section below).

+#### Stack allocation
+One of the main problems is a reduction of unnecessary memory allocations on a process' heap since they're rather expensive.
+Actually there are lots of situations when allocated objects are used just like they were local variables (collections' iterators is a good example).
+You can say this about your object in case it meets the following requirements:
+ 1) You don't pass it to an outer scope (e.g. you don't return it from a function)
+ 2) One of the following is true:
+    * you either don't pass it as function argument at all
+    * or corresponding function argument is marked as local itself.

+If you have managed to prove your object is local, it can be allocated *on stack* with a dedicated allocator's method.

 ### Object's memory layout
 Every object that wants to be *understood* by a Yet Runtime must have a predefined memory layout: